 But back in the early sixties, I guess the only available solution was to create this "fade to next image" effect with more or less plausible median (intermediate) picture.

-Again, with today's special FX (special effects) and CGI (Computer Generated Images) it's just so easy to create a fake "breathing door" effect.
+Again, with today's special FX (special effects) and CGI (Computer Generated Images) it is just so easy to create a fake "breathing door" effect.
 But Robert Wise had to use a much simpler — yet as effective — solution: the door is actually built with layers and layers of laminated wood.

 Well, well, that a strange balcony!
 We distinctly see this part of the house when Eleanor first sees Hill House.